 We usually stop to talk with one of the American or English couples that are wintering there at Bourgogne Marine harbor.
-It is nice to speak English again, and we have learned so much from these conversations.
-They have given us many remodeling tips and helpful advice about living on a barge.
+It is nice to speak English again; we have learned much from these conversations.
+In addition, they have given us many remodeling tips and helpful advice about living on a barge.

 Toby loves Paris too.
-He is turning into quite the sophisticate, and he is even beginning to look a bit French.
+He is becoming quite sophisticated, and he is even beginning to look a bit French.

 The good news is that we are not going to sink.
 The bad news is that we caught on fire.

 We have just spent a couple of busy weeks in dry dock, out of dry-dock, and then back in again, as we tried to determine the thickness of our hull.
 The first ultrasound survey showed high numbers indicating a very thick hull, which was good.
 Because of some doubts about the first survey, we had a second survey done.
 The second ultrasound survey showed a few low numbers indicating some problems with the hull, which was bad.
 We didn't know which survey to believe.

 To solve the problem, we used the old fashion method of drilling holes in the hull.
 Drilling found that our hull was good, not quite as good as the first expert's report, but that it was much better than the second expert had reported.
 We only needed one small 6 mm plate welded onto the hull.

 On Saturday, April 1st, in the area where the welding was in progress, the wiring inside our hull caught on fire.
 It was a small fire, with more smoke than flame, but we will have to replace the newly installed electrical system, and there was some interior smoke damage.